-- Verbalize understanding of factors that contribute to the possibility of trauma and or suffocation and take steps to correct the situation.
+- Patient will verbalize understanding of factors that contribute to the possibility of trauma and or suffocation and take steps to correct the situation.

-- Identify actions or measures to take when seizure activity occurs.
+- Patient will identify actions or measures to take when seizure activity occurs.

-- Identify and correct potential risk factors in the environment.
+- Patientwill identify and correct potential risk factors in the environment.

-- Demonstrate behaviors, lifestyle changes to reduce risk factors and protect self from injury.
+- Patient will demonstrate behaviors, lifestyle changes to reduce risk factors and protect self from injury.

-- Modify environment as indicated to enhance safety.
+- Patient will modify environment as indicated to enhance safety.

-- Maintain treatment regimen to control or eliminate seizure activity.
+- Patient will maintain treatment regimen to control or eliminate seizure activity.

-- Recognize the need for assistance to prevent accidents or injuries.
+- Patient will recognize the need for assistance to prevent accidents or injuries.

 |Ascertain knowledge of various stimuli that may precipitate seizure activity.||Alcohol, various drugs, and other stimuli (loss of sleep, flashing lights, prolonged television viewing) may increase brain activity, thereby increasing the potential for seizure activity.|